Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Integrated Meeting of Waltham Forest Health & Wellbeing and Health & Care Partnership Boards was scheduled to discuss a range of significant health and wellbeing strategies and updates.
-Key topics included the development of the Better Care Fund (BCF) Annual Plan for 2026/27, an update on the mental health of Black boys and young men, and the adoption of a new Long Term Conditions Strategy alongside the NEL outcomes framework.
-The meeting also planned to review progress on the Promoting Wellbeing Workstream, which encompasses updates on priority areas, joint system workshop findings, and housing and health initiatives.
+The Integrated Meeting of Waltham Forest Health & Wellbeing and Health & Care Partnership Boards was scheduled to discuss a range of important health and wellbeing initiatives.
+Key topics included the development of the Better Care Fund (BCF) Annual Plan for 2026/27, a strategy for managing long-term health conditions, and updates on the Promoting Wellbeing workstream.
+The meeting was also set to address the mental health of Black boys and young men in the borough.

 Update on the Promoting Wellbeing Workstream